mtorpey/wooden-ships/3-advanced.md

     representing the four attitudes to wind.
 To determine the effect of wind velocity on ship, cross index the velocity to the ship class number and wind attitude.
-The result then subtracted from the ship\'s movement allowance which becomes the new movement allowance for that turn.
+The result then subtracted from the ship's movement allowance which becomes the new movement allowance for that turn.
 No allowance can be reduced to less than zero.
     (Example: A ship of 74 guns sailing with battle sails in attitude to a wind of gale force, has movement allowance of 2.
 Cross-indexing